 Now your custom recoveri.img is ready to be flashed!

-How to replace the Recovery and how to fix it?
+How to replace the Recovery?

 6a) Now we need to disable integrity checking from the system partition.
 This will block official updates, but you can always restore it if you first backup your system partition, in this way: